 - Friggin’ beautiful.
 Just Google Drakensbergen or the Drakensberg Grand Traverse.
 It is just stunning, otherworldly almost.
 The terrain for me resembles a bit what I have seen in Iceland and the Faroe Islands.
 I really can’t wait to wake up with the sunrise over the mountains, camping in the caves, drinking from the streams.

 - The challenge.
 When it comes to trails, I became a bit of a spoilt brat over the years.
 When hiking things like the Camino Santiago, the flat terrain and trail that makes me think of walking on a highway bores me.
-I need to at leat experience the possibility that I get lost, get stuck in a hail storm or something else.
+I need to at least experience the possibility that I get lost, get stuck in a hail storm or something else.
 The Drakensberg Grand Traverse definitely offers that.
 And the sheer act of preparing for this, going over the trail again and again, optimising the packing list, knowing that all that effort pays off, definitely helps.

 So, eventually, it made all the sense in the world.